vladak/shield/README.md

 The Feather is located outside on a balcony, running from a battery that is charged using a small solar panel.

-This repository is called 'shield' as an allude to [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen) because the Feather with the sensor is placed into a plastic screen, sometimes called "radiation shield":
+This repository is called 'shield' as an allude to [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen) because the Feather with the cicuitry is placed into a plastic screen, sometimes called "radiation shield":

 <img src="shield.jpg" alt="drawing" width="400"/>